kubernetes/website/docs/getting-started-guides/logging-sdl.md

 ---

-Before reading this logs, it's recommended to take a look at [a general description](/docs/getting-started-guides/logging) of how logging works in kubernetes.
+Before reading this page, it's recommended to take a look at [a general description](/docs/getting-started-guides/logging) of how logging works in kubernetes.

-In this article we assume that a Kubernetes cluster has been created with cluster level logging support for sending logs to Google Cloud Logging.
+In this article we assume that a Kubernetes cluster has been created with cluster-level logging support for sending logs to Stackdriver Logging.

 ## Overview